int128/httpstub/README.md

 ### Using template

-Response header value and body are parsed as a Groovy template.
+Response header value and response body are parsed as a Groovy template.
 Following variables are available in a script block `${}`.

 Variable    | Object